Sakya town is one of the most important towns in the history of Buddhism in Tibet.

 Many Maha Siddha's were from Geluk school including Je Tsongkhapa, Je Gyaltsab Dharma Rinchen, Je Khedrup Gelek Pelzang.

-Even though they are countless Maha Siddha's from these four Major school.
+Even though they are countless Maha Siddha's from these four Major schools.

 They are two overland ways to get to Sakya